-VIII.20.9-10: The 'bull' stem ($v{fsa}(n)$ -) is dominant in these verses (9b, 9c, 10a [twice], 10b), with this sequence phonologically inaugurated in 9a with $v{rsad}(-a\tilde{n}ji$ -) 'raining unguents', a synchronically distinct word.
+VIII.20.9-10: The 'bull' stem ($v\underline{i}sa(n)$ -) is dominant in these verses (9b, 9c, 10a [twice], 10b), with this sequence phonologically inaugurated in 9a with $v\underline{i}sad(-anji)$ 'raining unguents', a synchronically distinct word - if this is the correct analysis.
+It is followed by Gr, Ge (tentatively), Gotō, and me, but see Old and Re for contrary views.
+In any case the cmpd was evoked by the repetition of 'bull' in these vss.

-VIII.20.12: Ge takes tanūsu as attenuated to something close to a reflexive ("sind nicht auf sich selbst eifersüchitig"), but in vss.
+VIII.20.12: Ge takes tanúșu as attenuated to something close to a reflexive ("sind nicht auf sich selbst eifersüchitig"), but in vss.
 6 and 26 it is lexically robust.
 I think the point here is to contrast the adornment of their bodies with that of other locations associated with them (their chariots and their faces).